jakofys/mural/README.md

 And a argument is not simple a location in command, it has name, default property, and take advantage of three features:

+**Required argument** require you to indicate string argument:

+`[arg]`

-**Optional argument** allow you to not declare argument value on command line, without return error.
+**Optional argument** allow you to not declare argument value on command line, without return error:

 `[?arg]`

-**Default argument value** can set default value to argument if it null.
+**Default argument value** can set default value to argument if it null:

 `[arg='default value']`

-**Argument as list** create a pattern that list string argument.
+**Argument as list** create a pattern that list string argument:

 `[arg...]`

-Or define minimum and/or maximum string using: `[arg min-max]`

-> Be carefull using **Argument as list**,  it has the same behaviour than `params...` golang syntax., and then, can be null by default.
-So make this type at last of a command because you can have **only one argument list by command**.
+> Be carefull using **Argument as list**,  it has the same behaviour than `params...` golang syntax, except, by default is required if you not use **Optional argument**.
+So make this type as last argument of the command  else must panic.

-> You can have multiple argument list seperate by command as `command [arg1...] subcommand [arg2...]`
+> You can have multiple argument list seperate by command as `command subcommand [?arg2...]`

 ### Flag